 This functionality is also utilised for Quarantine, data sources and Data Reviews.

 When an activity data file is uploaded it is placed in Quarantine where it is reviewed and approved.
 Until approval is completed the activity data will not be added to the system.
+Remember that activity data can also be declined during this step.

 Full audit trails of this process are generated automatically.